-Classes are set to resume on Monday, March 23 and you’ll be ready!
-I remind you once again to be kind to yourself.
+As a reminder, be kind to yourself and know we're here for you!
 This is not a normal set of circumstances in which you have agreed to teach online and have ample time to prepare.
-These are extenuating circumstances and I promise you that students aren’t looking for perfection nor will they likely notice what you may have eliminated in the rapid course development process.
+These are extenuating circumstances, and we promise you that students aren’t looking for perfection, nor will they likely notice what you may have eliminated in the rapid course development process.
 They are worried about the same things we all are: health and safety of themselves and their families, jobs and bills, and they have the added pressure of completing the semester under trying circumstances.
 They’ll be too busy to nitpick your course development skills.

-In many ways, this first day back after Spring Break will feel like the first day of the semester: students will “walk into” a brand new class environment.
-I encourage you to create a welcome video for students.
+Something that might help is to create a welcome video for your students.
 Provide them with a tour of the course.
-Share important details about the revised class format such as:
+Share important details about the class format such as: